I had a hard day at the office. Teachers usually do. So wrote this poem and will share.

 Here are a couple videos which challenge the present status quo, especially the war in Iraq.
 We need more teachers to ask of their students — “why is the world full of violence?” , our future demands it……… I reject our present climate of teaching — the very apolitical sense and fear which pervades teaching.
 It is truly sad.
 The teacher’s role is not just the subject but THE subject — the good……

 I’m reminded of my own reading of de Tocqueville and his prescient view of “democratic despotism” and the teacher’s job being to awaken others out of this ever present threat.
 He writes…

 He called for a “vigilant” population — informed through education.
 I call on all teachers to rise to that challenge and standard.
 And maybe question, with passion like Pink (and hasn’t changed at all with Obama……)

 “Where is the life we have lost in living?”

 - T.S.
 Eliot

-I have had the honor and pleasure to interact with a lot of new teachers over the last 6-7 years.
+As a teacher trainer and workshopper, I have had the honor and pleasure to interact with a lot of new teachers over the last 10 or so years.
 Energizing and invigorating.

 One thing however that seems impossible to convey to them, is just how much teaching abroad has changed over the last 20 or so years.
 It has changed dramatically (and for the better, for the most part!).